 \section{Introduction}

 Active matter constitutes a specific but broad class of systems within non-equilibrium physics \cite{marchetti2013hydrodynamics,bechinger2016active,elgeti2015physics}.
 Active systems are characterized by the self-propulsion of their constituent elements, whether animals, cells or artificial particles.
 Such motility is powered by local injection of energy, producing non-equilibrium phenomena and the time-reversal symmetry breaking in the system.
-A relevant quantity for measuring the system's deviation from equilibrium is the entropy production rate (EPR) \cite{seifert2012stochastic,peliti2021stochastic,sarracino2025nonequilibrium}.
+A relevant quantity for measuring the system's deviation from equilibrium is the entropy production rate (EPR) \cite{seifert2012stochastic,peliti2021stochastic,sarracino2025nonequilibrium}, which has been thoroughly studied for active particles~\cite{fodor2016far,marconi2017heat,pietzonka2017entropy,shankar2018hidden,dabelow2019irreversibility,caprini2019entropy,caprini2023entropons}.

 Given the local character of the processes involved, a natural question is how entropy production can be characterized locally.
 While EPR is a number associated with the entire system, it is possible to spatially decompose EPR, making it a local quantity to gain information on specific regions where non-equilibrium fluctuations play a major role.
-This decomposition has been introduced in the case of active field theories and, more in general, in non-equilibrium field theories \cite{PhysRevX.7.021007,PhysRevE.105.044139,PhysRevLett.133.118301,PhysRevLett.131.258302,PhysRevLett.131.258301,PhysRevE.108.064610,PhysRevE.108.064123}.
+This decomposition has been discussed in the past for Active Ornstein Uhlenbeck particles~\cite{marconi2017heat,puglisi2017clausius}.
+It has also been introduced in the case of active field theories and, more in general, in non-equilibrium field theories \cite{PhysRevX.7.021007,PhysRevE.105.044139,PhysRevLett.133.118301,PhysRevLett.131.258302,PhysRevLett.131.258301,PhysRevE.108.064610,PhysRevE.108.064123}.
 Moreover, EPR and local EPR have recently become experimentally measurable using model-independent techniques \cite{PhysRevLett.129.220601,di2024variance}.

 From the theoretical side, most of the attempts at computing local EPR expressions have been done within a field theoretical framework and thus working on coarse-graining descriptions where part of the information gets lost.
 Here we build a local EPR on the ground of the single particle dynamics.
 We focus on the run-and-tumble (RT) model \cite{Schnitzer1993,TC_2008,TC_2009,Cates_2012,martens2012probability,Angelani_2013,Detch2017}, introduced to describe the motion of motile bacteria such as {\it E.coli} \cite{Ecoli_Berg,RWinBio_Berg}, and that has become an archetypal model for describing persistent random motions, related to the telegrapher's equation in one space dimension \cite{Gold1951,Kac1974,Orsingher1990,Masoliver_1992,weiss2002some}.
 RT models turn out to be general enough for capturing most of the active matter phenomenology, such as, for example, accumulation at the boundary of confining domains \cite{LiTang2009,Elgeti_2015,Elgeti2016,Angelani_2017,Malakar_2018,Ang_JPA2023,Bressloff_2023}, ratchet effect \cite{Angelani_2011,Ratchet_Reich2017,RZ2023}, optimal passage times \cite{Paoluzzi2020,Angelani2024EPJE,Gueneau_2024,Gueneau_2025} and motility-induced phase separation \cite{cates2013active,MIPS2015}.
 Moreover, RT models and numerical simulations of RT particles closely reproduce the phenomenology observed in {\it E.coli} experiments \cite{Ang2009,Kurz_PRL2024,Zhao_PRE2024}.